Skybridgeconsole/skybridge-final/README.md

-# Skybridge Console — Live Homepage
+# Skybridge Console
+This is the official Skybridge Console powered by Next.js.